lautarocella/plsc-31101-final-project/README.md

 ## More Information

-Author name: Lautaro Cella
+Author name: Lautaro Cella.
+PhD Student in Political Science, University of Chicago

-Email: lcella[at]uchicago.edu
+Email: lcella@ uchicago.edu

 Thank you for visiting my repository!